lazerwalker/orbital/README.md

   * Extra-wide ("wide"): > 1350px
   * Normal ("full"): 1150px-1350px
-  * Low-resolution and landscape tablet ("ipad-landscape"): 1000px-1150px
+  * Low-resolution and landscape tablet ("tablet-landscape"): 1000px-1150px
-  * Portrait tablet ("ipad-portrait"): 650px-1000px
+  * Portrait tablet ("tablet-portrait"): 650px-1000px
-  * Landscape smartphone ("iphone-landscape"): 450px-650px
+  * Landscape smartphone ("phone-landscape"): 450px-650px
-  * Portrait smartphone ("iphone-portrait"): < 450px
+  * Portrait smartphone ("phone-portrait"): < 450px

 When you define an element's width in CSS, you can specify how many columns it should occupy in each of these four sizes, and the elements will resize themselves as appropriate thanks to CSS media queries.